 - Family members and friends have bereavement support for at least 13 months after the death of patients.

 Hospice care is paid for by Medicare, Medicaid and most insurance companies.
-Ohio’s Hospice Loving Care is a non-profit agency.
+Ohio’s Hospice Loving Care is a not-for-profit hospice.
 Staff draws from funds to provide care as the need arises for those unable to pay or without insurance.
-Private donations of those supporting Ohio’s Hospice Loving Care along with United Way funds, agency fundraisers and the generosity of local individuals, businesses and organizations combine to create a fund for non-reimbursed care.
+Private donations of those supporting Ohio’s Hospice Loving Care along with United Way funds, agency fundraisers, and the generosity of local individuals, businesses and organizations combine to create a fund for non-reimbursed care.